- Web design

 Manipal, India 576104

 I am not very active on social networks, but you can find me on most of the popular ones.
 If you really want to follow my work, visit my photo gallery NegativeScapes.
-I'm also working on the design and code for a new blog and illustration site during my free time.
-That should be ready for launch soon.
+I'm also working on the design and code for a new blog and illustration site.